 4. Define hard and soft skills

 One essential step when building your candidate profile is to define both the hard and soft skills you seek in a candidate.
-For instance, hard skills include specific technical knowledge and training, while soft skills refer to personality traits that contribute to an individual’s success in the workplace.
+For example, hard skills include specific technical knowledge and training, while soft skills refer to personality traits that contribute to an individual’s success in the workplace.

 For example, SEO/SEM marketing and marketing campaign management are considered hard skills, while creativity, dependability and problem-solving are considered soft skills.